Specialised mental health care facilities

 The proportion of specialised hospital beds for each service category varied across states and territories, reflecting differing service profiles across jurisdictions.
 Most beds were in services classified as General, accounting for at least two-thirds of beds in each jurisdiction.

-Stacked bar chart showing the proportion of public sector specialised mental health hospital beds by target population and states and territories in 2020–21.
+Stacked bar chart showing the proportion of public sector specialised mental health hospital beds by target population in 2021–22.
 Target Populations are: General, Child and adolescent, Youth, Older person and Forensic.
-Beds in General services had the highest rate per 100,000 across all jurisdictions, except for Western Australia and the Australian Capital Territory, in which the highest rates were for Older person services.
 Refer to Table FAC.14.

 Source: Specialised mental health care facilities tables FAC.14 & FAC.23

-Over two-thirds of residential beds (1,680 or 69%) were in government-operated services.
+Around two-thirds of residential beds (1,720 or 68%) were in government-operated services.

 Source: Specialised mental health care facilities tables FAC.19